 The University of Utah Physician Assistant Program distant campus in St. George reserves a minimum of two seats for graduates of Dixie State University.
 All students must meet minimum requirements of the program.

 The Utah PA Program aspires to accept candidates that represent populations in Utah and the U.S. western region, and the program prefers candidates whose backgrounds and experiences are in alignment with our mission and vision.
 Candidates who have been verified by CASPA and whose CASPer scores have been received will be screened for minimum requirements.
 All candidates meeting minimum requirements are reviewed.
-Priority consideration for application evaluation is given to candidates who possess three or more of the following factors:
+Preference is directed toward candidates who possess three or more of the following factors:

 - Utah resident

 - Southern Utah regional resident, current or within the past five years